London 1851 chess tournament: Aftermath

 Chess never was, and while society exists, never can be a profession.
 It may to a great extent strengthen the mind of the professional man, but it must never become the object of his life.
 It is because its true character has been lost sight of by the zealous or the mercenary, that victory at any cost has become a more important object than the advancement of the science.

 At least in part, this was the complaint of an ungracious loser, as most of Staunton's income was derived from his skill at chess.
 By this time Staunton was also a successful scholar with a long-term contract to produce editions of Shakespeare's plays.

 Staunton was also concerned with the lack of time limits on play.
 After some experimentation, time controls would become standard in all serious tournaments some years later.
 The weakness of the knockout format, a kind of hybrid between match and tournament play, was eliminated by adopting the round-robin format beginning with the London 1862 tournament.

 The famous Immortal Game, Anderssen–Kieseritzky, London 1851, was played as an offhand game during a break in this tournament.
 It was not one of the games of their first-round match.

 The London Chess Club, which had fallen out with Staunton and his colleagues, organized a tournament that was played a month later and had a multi-national set of players (many of whom had competed in the International tournament), and the result was the same – Anderssen won.

 Strength of the competition

 Staunton is generally regarded as having been the leading world player from 1843 until this tournament, due to his 1843 match victory against Pierre Charles Fournier de Saint-Amant.

 As this was the first ever international tournament, it is difficult to assess the strengths of the players in earlier events.
 According to Chessmetrics, five of the top eight players in the world were present: Kieseritzky (1), Williams (3), Löwenthal (4), Anderssen (6) and Mayet (8); and the highest ranked player not present was Tassilo von Heydebrand und der Lasa, who had won a match against Anderssen earlier in 1851.

 During the tournament, Anderssen won matches against both Kieseritzky and Staunton.

 Scores

-From Staunton's book about the tournament: (p.
-174) Draws did not count and a match with a drawn game is indicated by an asterisk; no match had more than one draw.
+Draws did not count.
+Matches with a drawn game are indicated by asterisks.
+No match had more than one draw.